The history of the Electoral College: What is it and why do we use it?

 An interstate compact

-The National Popular Vote Interstate Compact hopes to abolish the Electoral College by working within the existing system, not through a Constitutional amendment.
-If enough states pass laws that give all of their electoral votes to the candidate who wins the nationwide popular vote — instead of the popular vote winner in that state — then the Electoral College would in effect be replaced.
+The National Popular Vote Interstate Compact wants to switch to a nationwide popular vote by working within the existing system, not through a Constitutional amendment.
+If enough states pass laws that give all of their electoral votes to the candidate who wins the nationwide popular vote – instead of the popular vote winner in that state – then the Electoral College, although still in place, would in effect would be gutted.

 To make it happen, the compact needs states with at least 270 electoral votes among them to join the effort.
 So far, the compact has secured 196 electoral votes from 16 jurisdictions and needs just 74 more electoral votes.
 Warren, the compact’s senior adviser, believes it can be done in time for the 2024 presidential election.